usaid-cs/yesterday-i-learned/random.md

 - (Normal) North Koreans can't buy jeans.
 Owning a bible is grounds for execution.
 But they do have the [Moranbong band](https://www.youtube.com/watch?v=fL7-7shibkw), which is nice.
 - [Grand slams](https://en.wikipedia.org/wiki/Grand_slam_%28baseball%29) involve every single base loaded with baserunners, and then scoring all four runs.
 It is rare enough that they wiki page has a list of grand slams.
 - `.otf` fonts can either be opentype or truetype.
 "TrueType fonts are drawn using Quadratic Outlines (???), which is a very formal way of drawing letters.
 OpenType fonts use Postscript Outlines which is a much easier way for designers to draw fonts." - taco taco
-- There are machines out there that cut meat into [perfectly weighted portions](https://imgur.com/CjOddLj) using lasers.
 - [Trump appeared in Home Alone 2.](https://www.youtube.com/watch?v=YXE3Ku-mGrk) He requests to be in any film using Trump's properties as a scene.
 - The arm of a vinyl player should exert 1.5~3g of tracking force (on Earth? as Newtons?).
 Anything higher is bad for the record.
 - "Home ec" aka [home economics](https://en.wikipedia.org/wiki/Home_economics) aka "how to live at home" is taught in American schools.
 Chinese schools may call them 勞動課.